Bathroom Burdens: Chronic Constipation and MS

 What is diverticulitis?

 Diverticulitis is the infection or inflammation of small pouches that develop in weak spots in the wall of the colon.
 These pouches are called diverticula.
-According to the National Institutes of Health, diverticulosis (the non-inflamed presence of the sacs) does not always cause symptoms.1 But if symptoms are present they may include constipation, diarrhea, abdominal pain, or bloating.1 Diverticulitis most often causes abdominal pain that is usually severe, as was in my case.
+Symptoms may include constipation, diarrhea, abdominal pain, or bloating.
+The abdominal pain was severe in my case.1

 The following year when I had my first colonoscopy, the gastroenterologist noted the diverticula present in my colon.
-He told me that chronic constipation and straining while trying to defecate are common causes of the little pockets that can trap waste matter and become inflamed.
+He told me that chronic constipation and straining while trying to defecate are among possible causes.

 Abdominal x-ray and constipation